jfreboud/neko/README.md

 In the meanwhile, let us figure out the value of such an encoder.

-First, the encoder can be used to structure a dataset of patients for whom we have recorded ECGs. \
+First, the encoder can be used to structure a dataset of patients from whom we have recorded ECGs. \
 Using an algorithm such as K means clustering, we may create partitions of ECGs where the different ECGs in the same cluster are expected to share similarities in regard of the `features` that have been extracted by the